panqiutang/TrendingFeatures/README.md

 If users would like to use ReviewMiner with customized categories of products, dataset with time and reviews in JSON format will be needed.

-1. Run read.py with command : ./read.py [-category] [--path to JSON file]
+1. Run read.py with command : ./read.py [-category] [--path to reviews JSON folder]

 (Note path is an optional arg, if the JSON file is already in default folder, i.e. AmazonReviews, path is not necessary)